 “His love endures forever.”
 (10)

 Paddling beyond the impact zone, I can see no end to the strand of bleached white sand, with waves breaking on the horizon as far as I can see.
 Only when I decide to sit on my board to pause and take it all in does it hit me that everything in heaven is interrelated.
-It blows my mind to consider the implications.
+It blows my mind.

 Below me is an extraordinary collection of colored plants, fish, and rock emitting light rays as bright as daylight.
 It reminds me of a coral reef in Hawaii, but so much more intense and vivid.
 I can’t take my eyes off it.
 Dad and Charles are laughing as they see the grin on my face.